 It is very important to know that a DUI in the state of Florida will be applied to your record for 75 years.
 That is essentially your entire life.
 Even for a first offense, your DUI will continue to be attached to your file.

 If a minor is convicted of DUI, it is possible to have this record expunged.
-However, Florida’s zero-tolerance policy is extremely strict when it comes to underage drinking, and it requires an expert attorney for expunging records.
+However, Florida’s zero-tolerance policy is extremely strict when it comes to underage drinking, and it requires an attorney for expunging records.

 A DUI conviction can have serious consequences on your personal and professional life.
 Criminal background checks will pull up a DUI and can affect your job prospects in the future.
 The best way to prevent this from happening is to never drink and drive.
 The second-best way is to hire The Law Place criminal defense attorneys and get the best legal advice on the market.